Achievable logoAchievable logo

 Selling specific shares

-When investors sell shares accumulated over several trades, deciding which shares to sell becomes an important objective.
-Let’s assume an investor purchases $10,000 of the fund each year over a 3-year period, all at different prices per share (known as dollar cost averaging).
+When investors sell shares accumulated over several trades, deciding which shares are being sold affects the reported gain or loss.
+Assume an investor purchases $10,000 of the fund each year over a 3-year period, all at different prices per share (known as dollar cost averaging).

 Year Purchase amount Price per share Shares purchased